Skenkel/Anime_Rec/README.md

 ![dot2.png](dot2.png?raw=true)

 The more Latent factors and the heavier the regularization, the stranger the similar anime become.
 Without regularization and too few hidden factors the results overlap too much with prior 2 methods.
 (The shows similar to bakemonogatari and are all bakemonogatari sequels)
-In a production environment, multi-arm bandit testing would help tweak these hyperpameters (number of hidden factors, regularization).
+In a production environment, multi-arm bandit testing would help tweak these hyperparameters (number of hidden factors, regularization).
 The best results I have found so far are regularizing User factors but not anime factors.
 These 'logical' groupings found have been with 36 hidden factors,  user l2(.005), anime l2(0)
 It's important to note that because there are two alternative methods which provide 'traditional' answers, this can be used to help with 'novel' or 'wildcard' recs.
-If this was the core of a recomender system without either of the two item-item simimlarity methods, this would be better left with less hidden factors and less regularization.
+If this was the core of a recommende system without either of the other two item-item similarity methods, this would be better left with less hidden factors and less regularization.

 Here are some examples of these 'wildcard' similarities
 ![lfgirlsundpanz.png](lfgirlsundpanz.png?raw=true)